-For the upcoming year, we aim to maintain the strength and diversity of candidate pools and the cohort; review the evaluation study and identify and implement resulting recommendations; continue to enhance program content and design, focusing on: continuity of components, building on revised virtual topics, augmentation of career advice, and active fellow participation; facilitate cohort cohesion; support mentors and fellow-mentor pairs; examine means for assisting former fellows in their career progression; and continue to assess the ladder of leadership development programs culminating in the Leadership Fellows Program.
+For the upcoming year, we aim to maintain the strength and diversity of candidate pools and the cohort; continue to implement improvements based on evaluations; continue to enhance program content and design, focusing on improving the effectiveness of virtual sessions and expanding the face to face time via the Institute; facilitate cohort cohesion; examine means for assisting former fellows in their career progression; and continue to assess the ladder of leadership development programs culminating in the Leadership Fellows Program.
+In related efforts we also hope to improve marketing of the Leadership Fellows Program, post director vacancy announcements on the AAHSL web site, and collaborate with other library leadership programs via participation in the Nexus II Project.